Unable to Power off a Virtual Machine in an ESXi host

 kill -9 ProcessID

-If a virtual machine cannot be powered off using any of these methods, it usually indicates a problem with the underlying infrastructure, such as the ESXi host or its backing hardware.
+If a virtual machine cannot be powered off using any of above methods, it usually indicates a problem with the underlying infrastructure, such as the ESXi host or its backing hardware.